batherk/Momentum-TDT4140-prosjekt/README.md

 The project is a website where startups and job applicants can connect.
 Basically, the application tries to reproduce the functionality of LinkedIn.
+The functionality is described in *Brukermanual* in the [wiki (in norwegian)](https://github.com/batherk/Momentum-TDT4140-prosjekt/wiki/Brukermanual).

 ## What did I do?

 I was assigned the role as Backend Developer in our team of six.
 The other person assigned to the backend worked solely on backend testing.
 Therefore, I developed the backend on my own.
+You can read more about the structure of the backend [here (in norwegian)](https://github.com/batherk/Momentum-TDT4140-prosjekt/wiki/Kodemanual-for-tjenersiden-(Django-REST)).

 ## What did I learn?